MatMatt/gpaw/doc/documentation/core.rst

 .. module:: gpaw.core

-An instance of the :class:`gpaw.new.calculation.DFTCalculation` class has the following attributes:
+An instance of the :class:`gpaw.new.calculation.DFT` class has the following attributes:

 .. list-table::